3pillarlabs/OAuth2Flow/ReadMe.md

 ```

 <br/>
-In the demo project you're able to see a workable exaple for Imgur.
+In the demo project you're able to see a workable example for Imgur.
 Note that you'll need to register an application for credentials.
 <br/>

 ## License